 Review both the diversity of the different organizations that are sharing information within the SACM framework, and the types and volume of information that must be shared.
-Include only the information that is required to successfully implement the desired Use Cases.
+Include only the information that is required to successfully implement the desired use cases.
+The modular organization of OVAL supports use of parts of OVAL for different use cases.
+This organizational structure allows for use of only the parts that are needed to support a use case and nothing more.